Definition of dynamic routing protocols

 router1#write memory

-The third and fourth lines add these networks to the route table as networks that this router will route for.
+The third and fourth lines add these networks to the routeing table as networks for which this router will route.